 Real estate agent commissions make up a significant portion of the closing costs for Minnesota home sellers.
 But you don't have to pay the full 5.82% to a traditional agent.
 If you're selling a home in Minnesota, you can use a discount broker to save on realtor fees.
 In fact, depending on your situation and the agents you work with, you could save 36% on realtor fees, or about $6,668 on average.

 ⚡ Find top agents and save: Answer these five simple questions to get matched with the best local agents offering reduced commission rates.
 Compare agents from top brokerages like Keller Williams and RE/MAX, and get a discounted rate through Clever’s partner network.

-How real estate agent commission works
+How real estate commission works in Minnesota

 |Average listing commission